stschmaltz/behind-the-screen/README.md

 This project is under active development.
 Currently focusing on building the encounter management system, which includes initiative tracking, character management, and combat facilitation for tabletop RPG sessions.

+## Legal Notice: D&D SRD and Open Game License

+This application includes Open Game Content from the System Reference Document 5.1 (SRD 5.1) by Wizards of the Coast, LLC, used under the terms of the Open Game License v1.0a.
+Only content from the SRD 5.1 is included.
+Dungeons & Dragons and D&D are trademarks of Wizards of the Coast, LLC.
+See the OGL.txt file in this repository for the full license text.

 ```

 ```